-8325 B.C.
-Day Before The Seige of Amritambu
+Day Before the Seige of Amritambu.

 “Please, sister!
 Don’t do this!”

-The little girl raised her tear-stained face imploringly towards her older sibling.
-Her hands were locked on the young woman’s wrists.
-“Please, sister!
-Don’t do this,” she repeated in vain.
+The little girl raised her tear-stained face towards her elder sister; her hands locked on the young woman’s wrists.

-Any casual observer would not consider the two young girls to be related.
-Her elder sister was almost twenty-seven.
+The elder sister was almost twenty-seven.
 She had a tall, slim figure and lean countenance, fiery copper-brown hair, set in a neat chignon on the top of her head, and ivory-white skin, which glowed even in the dim light of dawn.
-She was clearly dressed for battle, in leather jacket and armour over her slim-fitted antariya.
-In sharp contrast, at fifteen years old, the little girl had a petite and round frame.
-Her chubby face was framed with messy copper-coloured locks that hung in pigtails from both sides of her head.
-Her rose-coloured skin appeared darker in the same light.
-Her indigo-coloured, silk uttariya was thrown carelessly over her shoulders.
-The pleats of her antariya hung down to the ground at her feet.
-Only the large, mystical, deep-brown eyes, which mirrored her sister's, gave away their shared royal bloodline.
+She appeared dressed for battle, in leather jacket and armour over her slim-fitted antariya.

-“Maharani,” a voice interrupted them.
 The elder sister turned her face towards the speaker.
 An old woman, dressed in the light-blue, uniform sari of a palace maid, stepped forward with her palms joined.
-Her cheeks were also stained with tears.
-“Maharani Nandini, we must leave now,” she added in a faltering voice.
+Her cheeks, too, appeared stained with tears.

-The little girl watched in dismay as her elder sister, Queen Nandini of Amritambu, nodded to the old nurse.
-“Headmaid Sulochana,” Nandini said.
-“This is our last royal order for you.
-Take care of our sister.”
+The little girl watched in dismay as her elder sister, Queen Nandini of Amritambu, nodded to the old woman.

 “I will protect her with my life, Maharani,” Sulochana tugged at the little girl’s arm, pulling her away from the queen.
 “Princess Amodini, please come with me.”

 “No!
 Please, sister!
 Don’t do this!
 I beg you!
-Don't send me away! ”
+Don't send me away!”

-“As you command, Maharani,” Madhava bowed again.
+“As you command, Maharani!”
+Madhava bowed again.
 “As long as I live, the princess shall come to no harm.”

 “Is everything ready?”

-“Yes, Maharani,” he gestured towards the dark silhouette of a horse chariot waiting in the middle of the courtyard.
+“Yes, Maharani!”
+He gestured towards the dark silhouette of a horse chariot waiting in the middle of the courtyard.

-This can't be happening, little Amodini's head whirled.
-For a moment, her eyes were unable to focus.
-Nandini's firm voice reached her ears.
+Nandini's warm voice reached her ears.
 “Amodini,” she said.
 “Heed our words!
 You must live.
 You must find a new purpose in life.
-Never forget your true identity but keep it secret from all you meet.
+Never forget your true identity, but keep it secret from all you meet.
 One day, you will return to Amritambu and all will be well.
 Now go!”

-“No,” she tried to break free of Sulochana's grip and run back to Nandini.
+“No!”
+She tried to break free of Sulochana's grip and run back to Nandini.
 Madhava grabbed her just in time.
 He hauled her on his shoulder and walked off towards the horse chariot.
-“Sister!
-Sister!” little Amodini screamed till her voice was hoarse.

-The old warrior placed her gently into the chariot.
-Sulochana climbed in after her, cupping her own mouth in her hands, unable to look at either the princess or the queen.
-Her entire figure shook with silent, bitter tears.
-Madhava bowed to the queen, climbed into the driver’s seat and tugged at the reins.
-The chariot rumbled out of the palace courtyard and sped away down the dirt road beyond.
 The first rays of sunlight lit up the courtyard at the same time.
 Little Amodini continued her pitiful lament even as she watched her sister join her palms together and chant a silent prayer to the sun.

 Clutching at the sides of the open chariot, little Amodini stood up and leaned towards the driver’s seat.
 “Uncle Madhava,” she cried.
 “Stop the horse!”